ntampellini/TSCoDe/docs/keywords.rst

    Manually specify the rotation range to be explored around the structure pivot.
 Default is 90.
 Syntax: ``ROTRANGE=90``

+-  **SADDLE** - After embed and refinement, optimize structures to the closest first order saddle point using the `Sella <https://github.com/zadorlab/sella>`__ library through ASE.

 -  **SHRINK** - Exaggerate orbital dimensions during embed, scaling them by a specified factor.
 If used as a single keyword (``SHRINK``), orbital dimensions are scaled by a factor of one and a half.
 A syntax